 - Two shaded picnic areas with a grassy area in between each has LARGE charcoal barbecue grills with a hot coals disposal receptacle – plus 3 coated wire mesh picnic tables

 - Sunken full basketball court

 - One baseball diamond

-- Official City of Lake Forest park website
+- Official City of Lake Forest park information

 - Nearest public library branch: Foothill Ranch Public Library or El Toro Public Library

 - Foothill Ranch Community Park in Lake Forest

 Originally published in June 2014.